SACHSTech/careers-in-computer-science-Ajuaman/README.md

 **First Year Courses**

+Some of the first year courses that you will take in the Centennial College program would be:

 | Course    | Description           |
 | -------------|-------------|
 | **CBER-701 Information Systems Security** | A course about the protection of information systems against unauthorized access to or modification of information.